Immigration in Honduras: North Americans

-Immigration of American citizens fron the US to the Republic of Honduras, the first great migration was given by the citizens of the States declared Confederates of the South who did not recognize the Constitution or President Abraham Lincoln. for which the first wave of migration began towards the north (Canada) and west of North America, towards Mexico, the Caribbean and to a lesser extent towards Central America.
+Immigration of American citizens from the US to the Republic of Honduras, the first great migration was given by the citizens of the States declared Confederates of the South who did not recognize the Constitution or President Abraham Lincoln. for which the first wave of migration began towards the north (Canada) and west of North America, towards Mexico, the Caribbean and to a lesser extent towards Central America.

 The actions of US investors in Honduras began with the Rosario Mining Company founded by the businessman Washington S. Valentine, then the Vaccaro Bros. founded the United Fruit Company, followed by the Standard Fruit Company, the US Bank J.P.
 Morgan in 1911 took charge of the Honduran debt contracted with the British and during the administration of Manuel Bonilla, businessman Samuel Zemurray founded the Cuyamel Fruit Company, with great benefits granted by the Honduran government.
 The new Honduran Immigration Laws, issued in the administration of Vicente Mejía Colindres and later that of Tiburcio Carías Andino, allowed a greater influx of American immigrants to the Central American country.

 Mexicans

 It could be said that the presence of original people from what is now called Mexico in Honduran dream could go back to the flows of Nahua groups that migrated to Central America.
-But it is estimated that the first Mexicans established on Hoduran soil as immigrants dated back to colonial times.
+But it is estimated that the first Mexicans established on Honduran soil as immigrants dated back to colonial times.
 Currently there are more than 1,592 Mexicans who have obtained Honduran citizenship.